I got a fantastic question from Bright Line Eater Rachel Himes today. She writes:

 Step 3: Re-Imagine the Dish and Simplify the Instructions

-I’ve found that the specific, precise instructions in most recipes are unnecessary for us bright line eaters.
+I’ve found that the specific, precise instructions in most recipes are unnecessary.
 What we are really mining for when we look for recipe inspiration are new and interesting flavors, so I always think about what preparation instructions I can simplify to make each component easier to make and measure separately.

 I don’t even look at the instructions, I go off of the ingredients list and rely on my knowledge of basic cooking skills (like cooking lentils and sautéeing veggies).
 If I don’t know how to make something, I google it and find the easiest method.